 The parent body for healthcare workers involved in treating infertility.
 There are many excellent resources for patients available here.

 Center for Disease Control and Prevention

-IVF Pregnancy rates for all reporting programs are listed here by state.
-Please see listing under "University of Tennessee Fertility Center" for relevant statistics.
+IVF Pregnancy rates are listed here for our program (2015).
+This format is very misleading, but some of the data is just plain inaccurate, so please look at "detailed data summary" tab for a complete and accurate analysis of our data.
 Our success rates have improved even further since then!
 Compare them to other programs in the state and the southeast.
 Check to see if the program you're considering has reported!
 In general, large programs can easily afford to report their statistics, and if they do not, one should be very careful about having this complex and expensive procedure performed at such a center.

 Dancing Upon Barren Land